Exploring possible therapies for motor neurone disease

 This group covers:

-Group leader: Associate Professor Severine Lamon
+Group leader: Professor Severine Lamon

 Regulatory approaches in cell and rodent models of human disease include the use of locked nucleic acid inhibitors and adeno-associated viruses.
 Isolated muscle and whole body muscle contraction (exercise) is also performed.
 Members of our group have experience in conducting human exercise trials involving muscle tissue collection (muscle biopsies) and radiolabelled isotope tracer infusion.
 Specific areas of focus include muscle protein metabolism, non-coding RNA-mediated gene regulation, mitochondrial biogenesis, and muscle regeneration.